Things To Do When Camping With Family In 2020

 3. Go Fishing

 There is no greater bonding experience between a parent and child than going fishing.
 So invest in some fishing tackle for you and your kids and spend the day teaching them how the equipment works and get a line in the water.
 Don’t forget to include some of the latest gadgets to keep the fishing expedition interesting.
-If you are lucky enough to catch a fish, the catch and release method may be a good idea for kids who are little more sensitive.

 4. Mini Rock Climbs